How to Compare Good and Bad Flexible Solar Panels

-When the cheap panels fail the biggest frustration is usually the inabiity to obtain replacements under warranty.
+When the cheap panels fail the biggest frustration is usually the inability to obtain relacements under warranty.
 Often the seller is not contactable or finds a reason not to honour the warranty.
 In the rare instance that a replacement is provided it generally fails as quickly as the first purchase.

 Meanwhile the time and effort to remove the faulty panel(s) and re-install replacements is time-consuming and costly.

-Sellers of cheap solar panels can have a tendancy to change their business name frequently and then continue to operate using different email addresses.
+Sellers of cheap solar panels can have a tendency to change their business name frequently and then continue to operate using different email addresses.

 Case Study - Solar panels used by caravan manufacturer

-We were asked to visit a caravan manufacturer as they were having a very high failulre rate with a well known cheap brand of flexible solar panels and they wanted an alternative.
+We were asked to visit a caravan manufacturer as they were having a very high failure rate with a well known cheap brand of flexible solar panels and they wanted an alternative.

 Customers complaints about the solar system failing was not good for their caravan brand reputation.
 The time, effort and cost in replacing the panels was significant.

-Image of the solar panel - it is made up of a inconsistent colour solar cells, possibly seconds.
+Image of the solar panel - it is made up of an inconsistent colour solar cells, possibly seconds.

 Image of yellow line through cells possibly caused by drum roller during manufacture